 “People sometimes worry about having ‘uninteresting’ hobbies, so they just put down a few vague things––and that’s a shame.
 A hobby will always seem interesting when you go into detail and tell people why you are so passionate about it,” said Gambatto.
 So, how do you highlight your interests, without making them sound more important to you than your career and your skills?

-1. Start by listing – just for you – all of your favourite hobbies, interests and passions
+1. Start by listing – just for you – all of your favorite hobbies, interests, and passions

 2. Then, detail the ‘mad skills’ that each one of these activities has given you